Luke-Byrne-Eng/Luke-Byrne-Eng.github.io/_posts/research/2024-03-03-I-JEPA Self-Supervised Learning from Images with a Joint-Embedding Predictive Architecture.markdown

 categories: research
 paper_url: https://arxiv.org/pdf/2301.08243.pdf
 code_url:
 summary: "This paper introduces the Image-based Joint-Embedding Predictive Architecture (I-JEPA) for learning semantic image representations without hand-crafted data augmentations.
-By predicting the representations of different image blocks from a single context block, I-JEPA generates meaningful representations using a strategic masking approach.
-When applied with Vision Transformers, I-JEPA shows scalability and efficiency, achieving strong performance in various tasks like classification and depth prediction on ImageNet with a ViT-Huge/14 and 16 A100 GPUs in under 72 hours."
+This self-supervised method uses multiple crops of an image.
+Given a context crop the network is trained to predict the embeddings of several target crops.
+When applied to Vision Transformers, I-JEPA acheived strong performance in various tasks like image classification and depth prediction, outperforming Masked Auto Encoding (MAE) in linear probing when controlling for compute."
 ---